anna-kozh/blog/_posts/2025-10-20-Admin-console.md

  The one with Redesigning Control
   </h2>

-After a major backend migration at SkoolBag, the app layout broke from a user perspective.
-Tiles all looked the same, subcategories collapsed into “Everyone” groups, and nothing could be reordered.
-Schools that had spent years carefully structuring their app were frustrated and some even considered leaving.
+<p>After the migration, the app layout broke from a user perspective.</p>
+<p>All tiles had the same color and icon, sub-tiles split into tiles and they could be reordered.
+Schools that had spent years carefully structuring their app were frustrated and some even considered leaving.</p>

 {% include lightbox.html
           id="layout-broken"